Facts & Figures

 - feeding animals in a way that is optimised in terms of crude protein use and methane formation,

-- the fermentation of animal excrement in biogas plants and the subsequent gas-tight storage of the fermentation residues.
+- the digestion of animal excrement in biogas plants and the subsequent gas-tight storage of the digestion residues.

 As a result of enhanced performance, emissions per animal increase.
 For example, in recent years, despite the decreasing number of dairy cows, there has often been an increase in total emissions from dairy cows.
 This is due to the constant increase in average milk yield.